swedenconnect/credentials-support/README.md

 **HSM based credential container**

-> PkiCredentialContainer credentialContainer = new HsmPkiCredentialContainer(provider, hsmSlotPin);
+    PkiCredentialContainer credentialContainer = new HsmPkiCredentialContainer(provider, hsmSlotPin);

 "provider" is the security provider that implements the HSM slot. and the "hsmSlotPin" is the pin code for accessing the HSM slot.

-It is outside the scope of this library how the HSM provider is created, but a common way is to use the "SUNPKCS11" provider and add it to the system providers as follows:

-      Provider pkcs11Provider = Security.getProvider("SunPKCS11");
-      pkcs11Provider = pkcs11Provider.configure(providerConfigFilePath);
-      Security.addProvider(pkcs11Provider);
+As alternativ to providing a provider for the HSM slot, an alternative constructor takes a Pkcs11Configuration object as input as follows:

+    DefaultPkcs11Configuration pkcs11Configuration = new DefaultPkcs11Configuration(userConfigFile);
+    pkcs11Configuration.afterPropertiesSet();

+    PkiCredentialContainer credentialContainer = new HsmPkiCredentialContainer(pkcs11Configuration, userKeySlotPin);

+Alternatively if the input to the SUN PKCS11 configuration is a configuration file path as shown above, then this path can be used directly in the constructor for evan simpler configuration setup:

+    PkiCredentialContainer credentialContainer = new HsmPkiCredentialContainer(userConfigFile, userKeySlotPin);

 **Software based credential container**